 Senior Research Associate

-He received his B.S in Cognitive Science from the University of Bordeaux (France) and his Masters in Cognitive Engineering from the Polytechnic Institute of Bordeaux.
+He earned his bachelor’s degree in cognitive science from the University of Bordeaux (France) and his master’s degree in cognitive engineering from the Polytechnic Institute of Bordeaux.
 During his education, he had the opportunity to travel across Europe.
-He spent his last B.S year at the University of Skövde, Sweden where he took classes focused on artificial intelligence and studies on consciousness.
+He spent his last B.S year at the University of Skövde, Sweden, where he took classes focused on artificial intelligence and studies on consciousness.

 His personal interests include organic farming, biking, and DIY electronics.